-- 1. On the status bar, in the Output Types menu, accept the default output type (active report). - 2.
-On the Insert tab, in the Reports group, click Report. - A placeholder appears on the canvas. - 3.
-Drag fields onto the canvas, or into the Query pane, to create the report and start building the dashboard. - 4.
+- 1. On the Home tab, from the Format group, click Output File format and click active report. - 2.
+On the Insert tab, in the Reports group, click Report.

+A placeholder appears on the canvas.

+- 3. Drag fields onto the canvas, or into the Query pane, to create the report and start building the dashboard. - 4.
 On the Insert tab, in the active dashboard prompts group, select a dashboard prompt to insert into the document.

 An active dashboard prompt appears in the upper-left corner of the canvas.
-If the report is located in the upper-left corner of the canvas, you will have to drag the prompt off the report.
+If the report is located in the upper-left corner of the canvas, you will have to drag the prompt off of the report.